 The property where Michael Winters lived with his father.

 UPDATE 06/16/10: A report issued later in the day presented even more disturbing information.
 The nine dogs involved in the attack included: 5 bullmastiffs,1 1 rottweiler and 3 pit bull-mixes.
 It is important to point out that Kywa (who said "my dogs" in the 911 call) was not "rescuing stray dogs."
 He was only rescuing dog breeds known to be dangerous.
 As was put to us in a recent email, "The victim could have had a machine-gun and still have been in desperate trouble."

 When deputies arrived, they shot and killed one bullmastiff and the rottweiler.
 Kywa had managed to coral the remaining seven dogs into the garage.
 The dog warden then tranquilized the dogs through a window and a vet later euthanized them at the scene.2 The tenth dog was not put down.
 This dog was a yellow Labrador that was inside the family's home during the horrific attack.
 This dog appears to be the only true family dog and likewise was kept inside the residence.

-A subsequent news article posted parts of the 911 call:
+A subsequent news article by The Morning Journal posted parts of the 911 call: